joshuaebmcguire1/Powershell-Purge-Tool/README.md

 # Office 365 Mail Purge

+A Tool to Purge Mail from O365.
+The automated ps1 file will ask you these via a series of windows.forms boxes.

 # An automated version of this script is avalible
 https://github.com/joshuaebmcguire1/Powershell-Purge-Tool/blob/main/RunAutoRemove.ps1

 # Variable Translations
- A Tool to Purge Mail from O365.
  This tool will ask you to specify;

  Sender of the email to be purged = X (This allows us to narrow down the search from a specific sender)